AlgoStepCompany/RynnaWebOS-Original/README.md

 **********************************************
 This WebOS has been designed exclusively in French!
 However, a branch "ENGLISH-VERSION" has been designed for those who wish to translate it into English.
-You can also test the WebOS in an English version in development on http://rynnawebos.fr/loginus

 Installing Rynna WebOS on your local server: